hp-no/eco-party/content/_index.md

 cascade:
     featured_image: '/images/nature-park.png'
 ---
 Welcome to the WMC Environmental Club's website!
-Here you'll be able to find what our clubs all about, and our previous and ongoing projects.
+Here you'll be able to find what our club is all about, and our previous and ongoing projects.